Notes on the "Ramified" Seiberg-Witten Equations and Invariants

 where the $\Gamma_i$'s are Clifford matrices (with anticommutators $\{\Gamma_i,\Gamma_j\}=2{\bar g}_{ij}$), such that $\Gamma_{ij}={1\over 2}[\Gamma_i,\Gamma_j]$.
 In the second equation, $\sum_i\Gamma^iD_i$ is the Dirac operator $D$ that maps sections of $S^+\otimes L$ to sections of $S^-\otimes L$.
 Since $S^+$ is pseudo-real, it will mean that if $M$ is a section of $S^+\otimes L$, then the complex conjugate $\overline M$ is a section of $S^+\otimes L^{-1}$.
 Consequently, since the product $M\otimes \overline M$ lies in $(S^+\otimes L)\otimes (S^+\otimes L^{-1})\cong \Lambda^0\oplus\Lambda^{2,+}$, and since $F_{+}$ also takes values in $\Lambda^{2,+}$, we find that the first equation indeed makes sense.
 In terms of positive and negative Weyl-spinor indices $\dot A, A = 1\dots 2$, the SW equations can also be expressed as

 \newsubsection{Supersymmetric Surface Operators}

 Let us now include a supersymmetric surface operator in the theory, which is defined by a field configuration that is a solution to the Seiberg-Witten equations with a singularity along a two-cycle $D$ in $X$.
-Such a configuration can be represented by a $U(1)$ gauge field which takes the form \be A = \alpha d\theta + \dots \ee near $D$, where the ellipses refer to the original terms that are regular near $D$, $\alpha$ is a parameter that takes values in the lattice $\mathbb R/ \mathbb Z$, and $\theta$ is the angular variable of the coordinate $z = re^{i \theta}$ of the plane normal to $D$.
-The resulting field strength is \be F = 2\pi \alpha \delta_D + \dots, \ee where $\delta_D$ is a delta two-form that is Poincar\'e dual to $D$; as required the field strength is singular as one approaches $D$.
+Such a configuration can be represented by a $U(1)$ gauge field which takes the form \be A = \alpha d\theta + \dots \ee near $D$, where the ellipses refer to the original terms that are regular near $D$, $\alpha$ takes values in the (real) Lie algebra ${\frak u}(1)$ such that $e^{2\pi \alpha} \in U(1)$, and $\theta$ is the angular variable of the coordinate $z = re^{i \theta}$ of the plane normal to $D$.
+The resulting field strength is \be F = 2\pi \alpha \delta_D + \dots, \ee where $\delta_D$ is a delta two-form that is Poincar\'e dual to $D$.
+As required, the field strength is singular as one approaches $D$.
 Moreover, the holonomy in the gauge field is $\textrm{exp}(-2\pi \alpha)$ as one traverses a loop linking $D$.
+This nontrivial holonomy physically characterizes the surface operator.
+Notice that the holonomy is trivial for integer values of $\alpha$; therefore, $\alpha$ \emph{effectively} takes values in $\mathbb R/ \mathbb Z = S^1 \cong U(1)$.
+This restriction on $\alpha$ is just the abelian version of the fact that for a non-abelian gauge group $G$, $\alpha$ ought to take values in the maximal torus $\mathbb T \subset G$ rather than its Lie algebra $\frak t$~\cite{Gukov-Witten}.
+(Note that $\mathbb T = {\frak t} / \Lambda_{\rm cochar}$, where $\Lambda_{\rm cochar}$ is the cocharacter lattice of $G$.
+In our case, $\mathbb R$ and $\mathbb Z$ play the roles of $\frak t$ and $\Lambda_{\rm cochar}$, respectively.)